pulliam-chris/Javascript-Challenge/README.md

 ### Notes

-The table is created initially when the page loads or is refreshed to include all encounters.
+The table is created initially when the page loads or is refreshed to include all UFO encounters.
 Filtering can be done using one or more of the listed fields and then clicking the "Filter Table" button at the bottom.
 If no filtering items are input the full results of the table are returned.
 The filter function ```const filterTable = () =>``` uses D3 to select, remove and then rebuild the table based on the user input.